MrCrazy8/bpc/README.md

 # bpc
-Hello , This Script created For Bypass Clude Falre
+Hello , This Script created For Bypass Cloud Falre